jjvanzon/JJs-Reference-Architecture/aspects.md

 - Do null-checks on arguments of public methods.
 - Sometimes miscellaneous checks need to be performed on public methods.
 - Arguments of private methods do not have to be checked if the class already enforces the rule elsewhere.
-- For null-checks, use NullException (in Framework.Exceptions).
+- For null-checks, use NullException (in `JJ.Framework.Exceptions`).
 - Use NotImplementedException for methods you have not finished yet.
 - Use NotSupportedException for interface methods that are not supported.
-- Use InvalidValueException or ValueNotSupportedException (in Framework.Exceptions) in the default in a switch statement over an enum value.
+- Use InvalidValueException or ValueNotSupportedException (in `JJ.Framework.Exceptions`) in the default in a switch statement over an enum value.
-- Use other exception types out of Framework.Exceptions.
+- Use other exception types out of `JJ.Framework.Exceptions`.
 - Otherwise just throw the Exception base class.
 - Mention the variable or property name in the exception message.
 - Mention the ID of an object in the exception message.